Proxitee/iOS-SDK/README.md

 ## Introduction

-The Proxitee iOS SDK allows you to enable your iOS devices to use the Proxitee platform, for more details on setup please visit http://proxitee.com/developers/
+The Proxitee iOS SDK allows you to enable your iOS devices to use the Proxitee platform with iBeacons and GeoFences, for more details on setup please visit http://proxitee.com/developers/

 ## Changelog